novix-sa/Pyplan/docs/User Guide/User Interface Designer.md

 # UI Designer
 Pyplan has a specific layer for **app deployment** .

 This layer can be accessed by clicking on the icon `Interfaces` located on the left side of the screen.

-**User is able to generate apps and interfaces that can be easily shared.**

 ![enter image description here](http://img.pyplan.org/UI_interfaces.png)
 ## Layout